-On a recent Saturday in December, Fantastic Caverns Science Program put on a sneak-peek Adventure Tour for Cub Scout Pack 546 of Forsyth, Missouri, and participants of the Ozarks Area Community Action Corporation (OACAC) new gifted outreach project, called GOAL.
+On a Saturday in December 2018, Fantastic Caverns' Science Program put on a sneak-peek Adventure Tour for Cub Scout Pack 546 of Forsyth, Missouri, and participants of the Ozarks Area Community Action Corporation (OACAC) new gifted outreach project, called GOAL.

 The importance of educational enrichment